 Last Year’s Winner

-Last year, the prize was given to Oliver Hart and Bengt Holmstrom “for their contributions to contract theory”.
+Last year, the prize was given to Richard Thaler “for his contributions to behavioral economics.”

 Public Opinion on the Potential Winner

 - Clarivate lists (formerly Thompson Reuters) the names of economists such as Arellano and Bond, Cohen and Levinthal, and David Kreps.
 The only name that I think could win is Kreps, given his body of work and the strong lobby that exists for economic theorists.

 - I could not find any betting markets for economics.